Amazon Founder Jeff Bezos Would Pay $7 Billion Under Elizabeth Warren’s Medicare For All Tax Plan

 The candidate for the 2020 Democratic presidential nomination has not shied away from personally going after billionaires and the tech sector, with Warren saying that as president she would move to break up Facebook.

-Warren detailed her Medicare for All plan in a Medium where she also put pressure on her Democratic critics, calling on them to release their own plans for health care.
+Warren detailed her Medicare for All plan in a Medium story, where she also put pressure on her Democratic critics, calling on them to release their own plans for health care.

 Bernie Sanders has already detailed his own plans for Medicare for All, which would include higher taxes on the middle class.
 Sanders said they would pay much less for health care, offsetting any new taxes.